 you can take some or all of the pension benefits you have built up, helping you ease into retirement.
 You must take any benefits you built up before 1 April 2008.

-If you take flexible retirement before your Normal Pension Age, your benefits may be reduced because of early payment, unless your employer agrees to waive all or part of the reduction.
+If you take flexible retirement before your Normal Pension Age, your benefits will be reduced because of early payment, unless your employer agrees to waive all or part of the reduction.
 If your employer agrees to flexible retirement, you can still receive your pay from your job on the reduced hours or grade and continue paying into the L G P S, building up further benefits in the Scheme.
 Flexible retirement is at the discretion of your employer and they must set out their policy in a published statement.

 The Government has announced that the earliest age you can take your pension will increase from 55 to 57 from 6 April 2028.
 For more information, see the Pension age changes section.